toddnni/terraform-provider-shell/README.md

 ## Known Problems

-* The provider needs a change in core terraform module interface.
-See [PR](https://github.com/hashicorp/terraform/pull/8649)
 * The provider won't support `Update` CRUD operation.
 * The provider won't print output of the commands.
 * The provider will error instead of removing the resource if the delete command fails.
 However, this is a safe default.